samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 ## Refinement

 Several different model configurations were trained and evaluated.
-It was observed in general that increasing the number of neurons per layer improved accuracy, as was expected.
+It was observed, in general, that increasing the number of neurons per layer improved accuracy, as was expected.

-Frame filtering was implemented following the methodology presented in Edoardo Ferrante's notebook [Extract features with Librosa, predict with NB](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb), however after some initial experimentation it didn't seem to improve results.
+In an attempt to ensure that each clipped sample included identifiable vocalizations, frame filtering was implemented following the methodology presented in Edoardo Ferrante's notebook [Extract features with Librosa, predict with NB](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb)(@ferrante).
+However, after some initial experimentation it didn't seem to improve results.
 It was apparent that it resulted in many more short samples requiring padding and also removed information related to tempo, distorting many of the distinguishing characteristics of the vocalizations in the spectrograms.
 So this approach was abandoned.

 Models with different kernel and max pooling sizes, including 1-row tall convolutional kernels and MaxPooling layers were tried.
 The hypothesis was that the pitch of each vocalization is important and that convolution applied only to the time dimension might preserve these frequencies.
 This approach was tried and evaluated in the notebook [Version 16: CNN Classifier](https://www.kaggle.com/samhiatt/avian-vocalizations-cnn-classifier/output?scriptVersionId=18872310).
 This model includes 64 filters for each convolutional layer and uses 1x4 convolutional kernels and max pooling sizes of 1x4, 1x3, and 1x2, respectively for each layer.
 It is evaluated on 3 splits for 100 epochs and achieves a score of: `0.0762`.
 Not much better than the benchmark.